Chronic lymphocytic leukemia is a disease in which mature-appearing lymphocytes become cancerous and gradually replace normal cells in lymph nodes.

 The number of cancerous, mature lymphocytes increases first in the blood, bone marrow, and lymph nodes.
 They then spread to the liver and spleen, both of which begin to enlarge.
 In the bone marrow, cancerous lymphocytes may crowd out normal cells, resulting in a decreased number of red blood cells and a decreased number of normal white blood cells and platelets in the blood.
 The level of antibodies, proteins that help fight infections, also decreases.
 The immune system, which ordinarily defends the body against foreign organisms and substances, sometimes becomes misguided, reacting to and destroying normal body tissues.
 This misguided immune activity can result in the destruction of red blood cells and platelets.

-In the great majority of cases, CLL is a disorder of B lymphocytes (B cells—see Biology of the Immune System: B cells).
+In the great majority of cases, CLL is a disorder of B lymphocytes (B cells—see see B cells).
 There are other types of CLL other than B-cell CLL.
 Hairy cell leukemia, a slow-growing uncommon type of B-cell leukemia, produces a large number of abnormal white blood cells with distinctive hairlike projections that are visible under a microscope.
 T-cell CLL (leukemia of T lymphocytes) is much less common than B-cell CLL.

 Symptoms and Diagnosis